Len Casey: Background

-Casey was born in Kingston upon Hull, East Riding of Yorkshire, England.
+Casey was born in Kingston upon Hull, East Riding of Yorkshire.
 He ran the May Cottage bed and breakfast in Bowness-on-Windermere until c.
 2017.

 Playing career

 Hull

 Casey started his professional career with Hull joining the club from Beverley Juniors in 1970.

 Hull Kingston Rovers

 In September 1975, Casey was signed by Hull Kingston Rovers for a fee of £6,000.